-The Jackson/Teton County Growth Management Program is a proactive process that provides the measurability and accountability needed to ensure the community will achieve our Vision.
+The Jackson/Teton County Growth Management Program is a proactive process that provides the measurability and accountability needed to ensure the community will achieve our vision.
 The Growth Management Program allows the community to be adaptive, responsible and decisive in addressing the amount, location and type of growth.
-A series of thresholds, triggers and feedback mechanisms ensure we continuously verify the path the community is on and correct course when necessary.
+A trigger, thresholds, and feedback mechanisms ensure we continuously verify the path the community is on and correct course when necessary.

-While it is the community's goal to no more than roughly double the amount of development that exists today, equally important as a community size is achieving the community's common values of ecosystem stewardship, managed growth and enhanced community character.
-A desired population size will not achieve the community's goals if it is not the right type of growth and does not occur in the correct location.
+While community size will not more than roughly double compared to the amount of development that exists today, equally important as a community size is achieving the community's common values of ecosystem stewardship, managed growth and enhanced community character.
+Growing to our desired community size will not achieve our vision if it is not the desired type of growth and does not occur in the correct location.

-Growth must contribute to the Plan's vision, and the Growth Management Program will define a process for decision makers to evaluate how and where growth is occurring and adjust course as necessary.
+Growth must contribute to achievement of the community's vision, and the Growth Management Program will define a process for decision makers to evaluate how and where growth is occurring and adjust course as necessary.

-Annual indicator reports and work plans are not a part of the Growth Management Program directly, but work in conjunction with the Growth Management Program as illustrated below
+Annual indicator reports and work plans are not a part of the Growth Management Program directly, but work in conjunction with the Growth Management Program as illustrated below.